jmuozrej/graphic-cards-api/README.md

-First, the necessary dependencies are installed
+The development is installed in docker

-### `npm install`
+To create docker image, it is necessary to execute the following command

-If there are any errors, the development environment is restarted
+### `docker build -t graphic-cards-api .`

-Finally, the application is deployed
+Finally, to run docker image, run the following command

-### `npm start`
+### `docker run -p 8080:8080 graphic-cards-api`

-This application is deployed in 8080 port
+This api is deployed in 8080 port